seanwestfall/scientific_papers/README.md

 * Functional Pearls Ghosts of Departed Proofs

 ## Transient State Electronics
 * Recent development of transient electronics
+* Transient Electronics as Sustainable Systems: From Fundamentals to Applications

 ## Uncategorized
 * The Implementation of Functional Programming Languages